Keavon/Thesis/src/paper/thesis.md

 ![](Nodes%20-%20Blend.png)

 <div id="fig-18" class="figure-caption">
-Figure 18: Blend node used in two example compositing scenarios.
+<span>Figure 18: Blend Node.</span> Shown in two example compositing scenarios.
 </div>

 The Levels node takes a texture and clamps its light and dark regions as specified.
 Three examples are shown in Figure 19.
 "Shadows" and "Highlights" clamps the dark and light parts of the image, making anything beyond the specified values either pure black or pure white.
 "Midtones (Interp Factor)" biases the gray levels towards clamped white or black areas.
 "Minimums" and "Maximums" caps the darkest and lightest parts of the texture at some gray level.